gitnacho/docs/docs/ui/supporting-multiple-screens.md

 *Example(separate XML file for tablet and phone)*:

 * `main-page.minWH600.xml` - XML file to be used for tablet devices.
 * `main-page.xml` - XML to be used for phones

-> **Note:** Screen size qualifiers are not supported by Angular.
+> **Note**: Screen size qualifiers are not supported by Angular.

 ## Orientation Qualifiers

 * `land` - orientation is in landscape mode
 * `port` - orientation is in portrait mode

-> **Note:** Orientation qualifiers are not supported by Angular.
+> **Note**: Orientation qualifiers are not supported by Angular.

-> **Note:** All qualifiers are taken into account when the page is loading.
+> **Note**: All qualifiers are taken into account when the page is loading.
 However, changing the device orientation will not trigger page reload and will not change the current page.